-As a new patient, please arrive at least 15 minutes before your scheduled appointment.
-We will need to verify your information, and you will need to complete and sign several forms.
+As a new patient, please arrive at least 30 minutes before your scheduled appointment.
+We will need to verify your information and perform some tests prior to your appointment.
 During your visit, Dr. Beh will take a detailed history from you before discussing the possible diagnoses, and plan.

 How should I prepare for my first visit?

 Do not consume alcohol, or use certain medications (e.g. dramamine, meclizine) for 24 hours prior to your first visit.
 These substances can affect the accuracy of some of the tests we perform.

 Do not wear makeup.
 Some of the tests used to detect eye movements can be affected by eye makeup, particularly mascara.